JaredTMurray/Mission-to-Mars/README.md

 ## Summary:
+At a high level, Mars' atmosphere warmest day is far colder than the earth's coldest day by somewhat -50 degrees.
+The martian year is approximately double 1 earth year.
+Standard deviation of 25% of the dataset for Mars occurs in the third month at -80 degrees, 800 pressure
 There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December.
 (5 pt)
 Submission